MetaFam/metagame-wiki/docs/great-houses/House-of-Permaculture.md

 The first thing that we need to establish is that we are speaking from the point of view of Westernised, Democratised and a generally Capitalistic point of view; also the language we use is fundamentally and structurally different from every other culture other than the above, so we are not only explaining definitions here, but more importantly explaining them from this point of view.
 This is incredibly important to remember and to hold with you, as you transition any knowledge uptake you indulge in and particularly when you then try to explain it to others.
 We are in the business of Re-Coding thousands of years of Patriarchy, misappropriated spirituality, centralisation of power and the general pillage of the globe to feed the bottom-up capitalist corporate harvester.

-This clearly doesn’t apply to contemporary cultures, e.g. A foraging/nomadic tribal community, or in fact anyone that has truly achieved low impact sustainability in their lives.
+This clearly doesn’t apply to contemporary roots cultures, e.g.  foraging/nomadic tribal communities, or in fact anyone that has truly achieved low impact sustainability in their lives.

 The reason I start with this, is because the work is specific and to know what the task is, defines the tone of this guide.
 There is so much information on the internet pertaining to Permaculture.
-It’s overwhelmingly prolific, which is amazing, but it’s really important to remind ourselves that since the beginning of time there has been what we term in English Permaculture; it is in essence Biomimicry – harnessing and marrying our existence, our social dynamics and the cultivation of our crops and society to and with our surrounding ecosystem, on the basis that we are a part of the overall ecosystem.
+It’s overwhelmingly prolific, which is amazing, but it’s really important to remind ourselves that since the beginning of time there has been what we term in English "Permaculture"; it is in essence Biomimicry – harnessing and marrying our existence, our social dynamics and the cultivation of our crops and society to and with our surrounding ecosystem, on the basis that we are a part of the overall ecosystem.
 Not above it!
 And certainly not the masters of it!
 For the moment we position ourselves apart from our ecosystem, we cease to be a part of it thereby abandoning our post and our post was and is as important as an earthworm.
 We are in the business of positive strides forward, even positive tippy toe teeny weeny steps would be good, but definitely inspired by a sturdy boot up the ass and not a lament of the kimchi we are in!!

 Let us also in the early stages identify the enemy, the enemy of all that is good and wonderful in this miraculous and awe-inspiring world in which we have had the incredible privilege to have been birthed into and to fully fulfil our obligation towards graciousness, we must understand what it is that we must overcome.